Cryptolens/cryptolens-java/README.md

 ## Adding the library

 This library can be installed using Maven Central, for more information, please refer to [this page](https://central.sonatype.com/artifact/io.cryptolens/cryptolens/).
 If you do not want to use Maven, you can use the jar file attached to the latest [release](https://github.com/Cryptolens/cryptolens-java/releases).
+If you use the jar file, you need to install gson manually.

 If you plan to run the library on other platforms, it is possible to use the library without `oshi-core`.
 If you choose to skip the `oshi-core` dependency, `GetMachineCode` and `IsOnRightMachine` need to be called with the version parameter set to 3.
 For example, `Helpers.GetMachineCode(3)` or `Helpers.IsOnRightMachine(license, 3)`.
 If your application will run on an Android device, we recommend to use a different way to obtain the machine code, which is described [here](https://help.cryptolens.io/getting-started/ios-android).